What does MARSOC do?

 MARSOC carefully screens, selects and trains special operators to perform specialized missions throughout the world.

-Your Marine will operate in a small, highly-skilled and immaculately-trained team of Marines.
-MARSOC teams are bound by trust and cohesion and work effortlessly together—giving them an advantage over many military units.
+Your Marine will operate in a small, highly skilled and immaculately trained team of Marines.
+MARSOC teams are bound by trust and cohesion and work effortlessly together, giving them an advantage over many military units.

 If you reenlisted for the OPFOR bonus, you are not eligible to attend assessment and selection for MARSOC.
 You must meet the requirements of your contract.

-Currently 0372s do not fill SDA billets outside the command.
+Critical skills operators currently do not fill SDA billets outside the command.

 Only E4 and E5 can apply.
-For more information contact your prior service recruiter.
+For more information, contact your prior service recruiter.